MohamedKiouaz/fps_highlights/ReadMe.md

 - different backgrounds: sky, buildings, explosions, etc.
 - different weapons: snipers, shotguns, pistols, etc.
 - different champions and their abilities
-- if you choose to include ramaining teams counter, you need to have all of them (the 19).
+- if you choose to include the remaining teams counter, you need to have all of them (the 19).

+It looks like it will take forever to sort the images, but it's actually pretty quick.
+You can sort 100 images per minutes if you use drag and drop.
+The images will be shown in a chronological order, so there is a logic to where you need to look.

+Make sure that your dataset is of *good quality*.
+Any error in the sorting will impact heavely on the model.
+If in doubt, you can always ask for help on the [Discord server](https://discord.gg/8Z7Y4Z).

 ### Examples of interesting images